On this page

 Customizations

 The Okta Sign-In Widget is fully customizable through CSS and JavaScript.
-See Style the widget for more information and multiple examples of customization options.
+See Style the Sign-In Widget for more information and multiple examples of customization options.